 How easy is it to operate the Bullet Blender®?

 Simply place up to 24 sample tubes in the holders, set the desired duration and speed, and push start.
 All the samples will be processed simultaneously, without any chance of cross contamination.

-How much volume of sample can be homogenized in each microcentrifuge tube?
+How much sample can be homogenized in each microcentrifuge tube?